python/cpython/Doc/library/urlparse.rst

       >>> o.geturl()
       'http://www.cwi.nl:80/%7Eguido/Python.html'

-   If the *default_scheme* argument is specified, it gives the default addressing scheme, to be used only if the URL does not specify one.
+   If the *scheme* argument is specified, it gives the default addressing scheme, to be used only if the URL does not specify one.
 The default value for this argument is the empty string.